wallet77/qualityofjspackages/README.md

 ## Definition
 This project is an open-source tool which aims to analyze Javascript packages.

 The main idea is to crawl the top most famous Javascript packages and to analyze each of them, in order to produce a global report.

+Here you can access to the online report: [https://www.qualityofjspackages.com/](https://www.qualityofjspackages.com/)

 ## Composition
 This project is composed of: